Dog bite: Prevention

 Identifying the risk of being bitten by a dog can prevent an attack and subsequent injury or death.
 Infants and children are more likely to be bitten.
 Small children can be attacked if they approach or play with a dog when they are not supervised.
 Among children, the rate of dog-bite–related injuries is highest for those five to nine years old.
 Children are more likely than adults to need medical attention for dog bites.
 Men are more likely than women to be bitten by a dog.
 Over half of dog-bite injuries occur in the home.
 Having a dog in the household is associated with a higher likelihood of being bitten than not having a dog.
 As the number of dogs in the home increases, so does the likelihood of being bitten.
 Adults with two or more dogs in the household are five times more likely to be bitten than those living without dogs at home.

-The behavior of a dog may not always indicate its friendliness or unlikelihood of biting.
+The behavior of a dog may not always indicate its friendliness or likelihood of biting.
 This is because when a dog wags its tail, most people interpret this as the dog expressing happiness and friendliness.
-Though indeed tail wagging can express these positive emotions, tail wagging is also an indication of fear, insecurity, anxiety, challenging of dominance, establishing social relationships or a warning that the dog may bite.
+Though indeed tail wagging can express these positive emotions, tail wagging is also an indication of fear, insecurity, anxiety, challenging of dominance, establishing social relationships, or a warning that the dog may bite.